People

 TI Devices

-The TIBS-R and TIBS-R-MRI neurostimulation devices support direct current (DC), alternating current and TI stimulation, up to 8 synchronous stimulation channels, a wide carrier-frequency range (DC – 100 kHz), sinusoidal to arbitrary modulation, synchronization with external triggers, compatibility with magnetic resonance imaging and electroencephalogram recordings, and more.
+The TIBS-R neurostimulation devices support direct current (DC), alternating current and TI stimulation, up to 8 synchronous stimulation channels, a wide carrier-frequency range (DC – 100 kHz), sinusoidal to arbitrary modulation, synchronization with external triggers, compatibility with electroencephalogram recordings, and more.

 TI Solutions Early Adopter Program (EAP)